 Fall is the perfect time to start enjoying warm, whole grain breakfast again.
 Try adding a generous sprinkling of pumpkin spice to your morning oatmeal or quinoa.
 The fiber and protein of these grains, along with all those spice benefits, will start you on a great nutritional footing and wake up your senses with seasonal flavors.

 Indulge in your love for pumpkin spice this fall.
-Use it to your advantage!
+Use pumpkin pie spice for weight loss!
 Enjoy the fall, season with joy, and find yourself feeling slimmer and healthier while you love what you’re eating.

-As the holidays come up again, check out my Healthy Holiday Recipes post, including a free e-recipe book to make delicious, flavorful, light recipes!
+As the holidays come up again, check out these low carb crock pot recipes, or my post that features healthy vegan holiday recipes, including a free e-recipe book to make delicious, flavorful, light recipes!